 - a.)
-Write down the visco-resistive 2D MHD equations, and show that three quadratic quantities are conserved, as $\eta \rightarrow 0$, $v \rightarrow 0$. - b.)
+Write down the visco-resistive 2D MHD equations, and show that three quadratic quantities are conserved, as $\eta \to 0$, $v \to 0$. - b.)
 Which of these is the most likely to constrain magnetic relaxation?
 Argue that - i.) the local version of this quantity is conserved for an 'flux circle', as $\eta \rightarrow 0$, - ii.) the global version is the most "rugged", for finite η .

-- c.)
-Formulate a 2D Taylor Hypothesis i.e. that magnetic energy is minimized while the quantity you identified from b.) ii.) is conserved.
-What equation describes this state?
-Show that the solution is force-free.
-What quantity is constant in Flatland?
-Hence, what is the endstate of Taylor relaxation in 2D? - d.)
+- d.)
 Consider the possibility that $v \gg \eta$ in Flatland.
 Derive the mean field evolution equation for mean magnetic potential.
 Discuss! - e.)
 Optional Extra Credit Describe the visit of the Terrifying Torus to Flatland.
 How would 2D Taylor perceive this apparition?
 N.B.
 You may find it useful to consult Flatland, by E. Abbott. - 7.)
 Consider a rotating fluid with mean $\underline{V} = r\Omega(r)\hat{\theta}$.
 Your task here is to analyze the stability of this system to interchanges of 'rings', i.e.